Have any questions?

 Other medicinal mushrooms like cordyceps, lions mane, shiitake and turkey tail do not really contain any non-water soluble ingredients that could provide health benefits.
 Thus they require only water extraction for developing extracts.

 As the name suggests the dual extract is a mix of water and alcohol extraction.
 So these are the best?
 Well, not that fast, there are few things which you need to know.

 Some companies tout dual extract for the perceived value of having all of the compounds from the Chaga.
-As we mention above, these additional compounds include triterpenes and sterols like inotodiol, trametenolic acid and betulinic acid, all of them are the non-water-soluble compounds.
+As we mention above, these additional compounds include triterpenes and sterols like inotodiol, trametenolic acid, betulinic acid and chaga antioxidants, all of them are the non-water-soluble compounds.
 However, there are a few issues.

 First, they are difficult to measure.
 Only a few labs can even measure the non-water-soluble compounds found in Chaga or reishi.
 So it is very difficult to verify the benefits of dual extraction if any.

 Second, maybe the manufacturer used other ingredients or fillers like starch or grain to increase the percentage of the components in the final product.

 Third, maybe the extract is mixed with something else and just simply called dual extract, or maybe it doesn’t even have non-water soluble components.